mitchBlock/useless-functions/gorgonzola/README.md

+# Gorgonzola Function #

+## What It Does ##
-A function to figure out how many random 10 character strings it takes before a seed can randomly generate the word 'gorgonzola'
+A function to figure out how many random 10 character strings it takes before a seed can randomly generate the word 'gorgonzola'.